101 & Beyond • Cannabis

 My First Steps into the World of Cannabis Wellness

 I’m originally from Melbourne, Australia and like many of my peers, I consumed throughout my teens and into my twenties.
-I actually considered myself a cannabis “expert” before I moved to Vancouver earlier this year.
+I actually considered myself a cannabis “expert” before I moved to Vancouver almost a year ago.
 I had my fair share of good and bad experiences, from an acute onset of the giggles with my girlfriends (very enjoyable) to the first time my mum caught us lighting a joint in the backyard – not so enjoyable.

 At university I watched a documentary about the the war on drugs, and agreed that cannabis had been unfairly lumped into this category.
 I listened attentively as my husband relayed the difference between THC & CBD – straight out of the new book he was reading, A History of Cannabis.
 I vaguely understood the concept of cannabis strains, but personally never had to make the distinction – you get what you’re given back home.
 But to be perfectly honest, over the last few years my cannabis consuming days have been few and far between.

 Yet, it was through these experiences, for a long while, that I thought of myself as reasonably well-versed in cannabis.
 It wasn’t until I arrived in Vancouver that I realised how absurd this statement really was.

 I consider myself to be a health conscious individual, choosing Vancouver as a work holiday destination mainly for its reputation for being yoga centric, with a penchant for the outdoors.

 I was not totally ignorant of Vancouver’s cannabis culture, yet I was supremely surprised at how common dispensaries were and how openly they operated.
 Making the decision to go into a dispensary was more of a novelty than a necessity, nevertheless, it was still a daunting experience.
 I’ll admit, I was nervous going in, worried I’d say something stupid or seem ill informed, but I was intrigued and determined to buy some of the world famed BC bud.